 9.3 Perform Management Reviews:

-- During planned intervals, have Leadership (the baker and spouse), get together to review issues, performance, customer satisfaction, if quality objectives were met, audit results, grocery store performance, if additional resources are needed and if there are opportunities for improvement.
+- During planned intervals, have Leadership (the entire baking team), get together to review issues, performance, customer satisfaction, achievement of quality objectives, audit results, grocery store performance, if additional resources are needed and if there are opportunities for improvement.

 10.1 Determine and select opportunities for improvement:

 - How can you make the cookies better, more consistent, etc.?

 - Look at each process for improvement opportunities.

 10.2 When a nonconformity occurs, react to it appropriately, determine and eliminate the cause and keep records: